AtrauraBlockchain/liquium-contracts/README.md

 We've built a template for organizations which want to integrate a public, fair and transparent polling system, so they can modify it for their own context just forking this and its brother repositories.

+You can know more about Liquium in our [wiki](https://github.com/AtrauraBlockchain/liquium-contracts/wiki/About-Liquium).

 # Liquium Smart Contracts

 This smart contacts define the data structures and the functionalities of the Liquium polling system.